danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 Flow charts are considered to be a fundamental explanatory tool since the early days of computer programming.
 One of the uses is to illustrate computational operations and data processing for programming purpose by "converting the numerical method into a series of steps" [^Ferranti] logically.
 But flow charts are also considered as a representational diagram which can be also used for communicating complex logics between programmers and organizational units.
 It’s worth adding that philosophy has also used diagrams to produce new kinds of thinking, what Deleuze and Guattari referred to as an “abstract machine” that can offer a way to read the cartography of forces and relations.[^Guattari] The diagram exists in space and time, and can be thought of as a material assemblage of relations.
 (We will return to these issues in more detail at the end of the chapter.)

 We also consider coding as a social practice that can expose these relations.
-In this way programming is not necessarily a solitary activity, associated with anti-social and nerdy tasks, the myth of the typical hacker stereotypes.[^stereotypes] Furthermore, we understand that in many of the applications that are commonly used are not developed by one programmer but  tasks are divided into different components that are shared by people, as for instance in maintaining or debugging a program made by someone else.
+In this way programming is not necessarily a solitary activity, associated with anti-social and nerdy tasks, the myth of the typical hacker stereotype (male, bearded, unwashed).[^stereotype] Furthermore, we understand that in many of the applications that are commonly used are not developed by a single programmer but tasks are divided into different components that are shared by others, as for instance in maintaining or debugging a program made by someone else.
 This is good practice of course, and as a beginner especially in a classroom setting, essential for learning and sharing ideas.

 ## Discussion in class

 - Can you give a daily example with the details of (computational) logic about an algorithm that you have used or experienced.

-- Can you sketch an algorithic procedures on how your social media feeds is being organized?
+- Can you sketch an algorithic procedure such as how your social media feeds are being organized?

 - Base on the assigned reading from Bucher, can you list out some of the properties of algorithms?
 Why is it both technical and social?